khulnasoft/kexample/kubernetes-logs/README.md

-# Kubernetes Logs to Kengine
+# Kubernetes Logs to Baselime

-This example shows how to send Kubernetes logs to Kengine using Fluentd DaemonSet.
+This example shows how to send Kubernetes logs to Baselime using Fluentd DaemonSet.

-## How to use Kengine with Docker?
+## How to use Baselime with Docker?
-Please read the [documentation](https://kengine.khulnasoft.com/docs/sending-data/kubernetes/) to understand the process in details.
+Please read the [documentation](https://baselime.io/docs/sending-data/kubernetes/) to understand the process in details.